 Death – a person’s life has ended.
 Someone we love is gone.
 It is difficult for young children, who have no concept of finite time to understand the finality of death.

 Divorce – a family unit is forever altered.
 Divorce represents the end of a nuclear family’s existence.

 Abandonment – someone we love or want to love leaves.
 Even single-parent children who have never known their fathers feel they’ve been deserted by their dads and endure the agony of great emptiness.

 Illness or disability – well-being has eased to exist.

 Incarceration of a parent or sibling – children are deprived of a loved one’s daily presence.

-Other types of loss – children may grieve for a home and treasures lost in a fire, flood, other devastating disaster- death or loss of pet; relocation – children grieve for the friends or school left behind when the family relocate.
+Other types of loss – children may grieve for a home and treasures lost in a fire, flood, or other devastating disasters – death or loss of a pet; relocation – children grieve for the friends or school left behind when the family relocates.
 Suzy Yehl Marta, Founder and President of RAINBOWS Inc. Healing the Hurt, Restoring the Hope